mariodavid/cuba-component-attachable/README.md

 * `attachable.updateAttachmentCounterOnSelect` - whether or not a counter of attachments should be displayed after a particular entity is selected in the table

-##### NOTE: Dependency: declarative-controllers
-to make the Annotation work, you need to extend your screen from `AnnotatableAbstractLookup` instead of `AbstractLookup`.
-This superclass is part of the app-component: [cuba-component-declarative-controllers](https://github.com/balvi/cuba-component-declarative-controllers), which is a requirement for this app component.

-Technically it is not required to directly add the dependency to this app component, since `attachable` already has a dependency on it.
-However: since you directly depend on the app component (since you have to extend `AnnotatableAbstractLookup`), it is a best practice, to explicitly declare the dependency to it.

 ## Installation

+### NOTE: Dependency: declarative-controllers
+This application component requires `declarative-controllers` as another dependency you have to add to your application.

+The reason is, that you need to extend your screen from `AnnotatableAbstractLookup` instead of `AbstractLookup`.
+This superclass is part of the app-component: [cuba-component-declarative-controllers](https://github.com/balvi/cuba-component-declarative-controllers).

+Technically it is not strictly required to directly add the dependency to `declarative-controllers`, since `attachable` already has a dependency on it.

+However: since you directly depend on the app component (with extending your classes from `AnnotatableAbstractLookup`), it is a best practice to explicitly declare the dependency to it.

 1. Add the following maven repository `https://dl.bintray.com/mariodavid/cuba-components` to the build.gradle of your CUBA application: